What is the Council Reference Group?

 Members of the Council Reference Group

-The CRG comprises representatives from IPART’s Secretariat, the Office of Local Government (OLG), Local Government NSW (LGNSW) and at least 10 other members including local government representatives (such as council staff) and local government sector experts.
+The CRG currently comprises representatives from IPART’s Secretariat, the Office of Local Government (OLG), Local Government NSW (LGNSW) and at least 10 other members including local government representatives (such as council staff) and local government sector experts.
 These representatives are based on nominations from the OLG and LGNSW.

 How can the community engage with IPART?